Embracing Down Syndrome: A Letter to My Son

-A Letter to My Son With Down Syndrome
+A Letter to My Son

-Dear Marcus:
+Dear Marcus,

 Don’t tell your sisters, but you’re my favorite baby.
-I swear that some days I don’t even know what love is anymore, because you blew the top off the definition.
+I swear that some days I don’t even know what love is anymore because you blew the top off the definition.
 Maybe it comes from the intense desire to wrap my love around you like a protective blanket and shield you from a world that I know will not always be kind or fair.
 Or maybe it comes from the interactions I’ve had with you that are so unique to you: the way you stare at me for minutes upon minutes and the way your eyes light up with every innocent smile.
 Whatever it is, I wouldn’t trade it for anything.
 Not a single thing.
 The calm and sweetness that you exude is like nothing I’ve ever witnessed.

 On the day you were born, I knew immediately that you had Down syndrome.
-It was hard to not be selfish with my feelings – to not immediately question how this would affect your two sisters, your dad, and me.
+It was hard not to be selfish with my feelings – to not immediately question how this would affect your two sisters, your dad, and me.
 And because we did not have a pre-birth diagnosis, we did not have time to sort some of these confusing and overwhelming feelings out.
 We didn’t know what we know now, and sometimes that makes me sad and even ashamed.
 But most of all, it makes me feel saddened for those who are afraid of a Down syndrome diagnosis and what the future holds.
-To those people I would say, “Please do not be afraid.
-It’s understandable, but unnecessary.”
+To those people, I would say, “Please do not be afraid.
+It’s understandable but unnecessary.”

 It’s undeniable that the 24 hours following your birth were difficult and emotional, and it’s undeniable that I sometimes still pinch myself – wondering what the meaning of all of this is.
 But it is NOT undeniable that you were placed in my lap by happenstance.
 I truly believe that you were given to me as a gift; you were placed with me because I needed you, and you needed me.
-And what you have already given me is something that both cannot be undone and is truly life-changing.
-No, you were not who I thought you were going to be, you were more.
-More of everything that I and this world needs.
+And what you have already given me is something that cannot be undone and is truly life-changing.

 Our First Day Together